We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 How is ovarian cancer diagnosed?

-If you have any of the four main symptoms of ovarian cancer (persistent stomach pain, persistent bloating, needing to wee more frequently or urgently, difficulty eating or feeling full more quickly), your GP should refer you for a CA125 blood test to check the level of a protein called CA125 in your blood.
+If you have any of the symptoms of ovarian cancer (including persistent tummy pain, persistent bloating, needing to wee more frequently or urgently, difficulty eating or feeling full more quickly), your GP should refer you for a CA125 blood test to check the level of a protein called CA125 in your blood.

-Your GP will undertake an examination of your tummy and/or internal vaginal examination before they make this referral.
+Your GP will undertake an examination of your tummy and may also do an internal vaginal examination before they make this referral.

 Tests that can help diagnose ovarian cancer